-LINCOLN HEIGHTS — A man suspected of killing and sexually assaulting two Lincoln Heights women six years ago has been arrested with the help of DNA evidence, the LAPD announced today.
+LINCOLN HEIGHTS — A man suspected of killing and sexually assaulting two Lincoln Heights women two years ago has been arrested with the help of DNA evidence, the LAPD announced today.

 Geovanni Borjas, 32, was arrested May 25 at his home in Torrance on suspicion of murder and rape last week, the department said during an afternoon press conference posted on Facebook Live.
 Borjas worked at a medical supply and service business located within the boundaries of the LAPD’s Hollenbeck Division, which includes Lincoln Heights.

 Borjas was arrested a few days after he was being followed by LAPD detectives, who observed him spitting on a sidewalk, said LAPD Chief Charlie Beck.
 A DNA sample drawn from that saliva helped connect him to both crimes, he said.

 Borjas, who was also charged with one count of kidnapping, also faces special circumstance allegations of multiple murders and murder in the commission of a rape and a kidnapping, making him eligible for the death penalty, said the L.A.
 County District Attorney.
 If convicted as charged, Borjas faces the death penalty or life in state prison without the possibility of parole.

 Seventeen-year-old Michelle Lozano was last seen alive across from Lincoln High school one day before her body was found in April 2011 next to the 5 Freeway in Boyle Heights.